Abu Obeida

-Huthayfa Samir Abdallah al-Kahlout (حذيفة سمير عبد الله الكحلوت; 11 February 1985 – 30 August 2025), known by the nom de guerre Abu Obaida (أبو عبيدة, romanized: Abū ʿUbayda, lit. 'father of worshippers'; also spelled Ubaida, Ubayda, Ubaydah) was a Palestinian militant and spokesperson for the Al-Qassam Brigades, the military wing of Hamas, from 2007 until his death in 2025.
+Huthayfa Samir Abdallah al-Kahlout (حذيفة سمير عبد الله الكحلوت; 11 February 1985 – 30 August 2025), known by the nom de guerre Abu Obeida (أبو عبيدة, romanized: Abū ʿUbayda, lit. 'father of worshippers'; also spelled Ubaida, Ubayda, Ubaydah) was a Palestinian militant and spokesperson for al-Qassam Brigades, the military wing of Hamas, from 2007 until he was killed by the Israel Defense Forces in 2025.
 He was described as "the central figure of al-Qassam's media campaign."

-Background
+Early life and education

-Huthayfa Samir Abdallah al-Kahlout was born in 1985 in Gaza.
-Before Israel's independence, his family resided in Ni'ilya (near Ashkelon) until they were expelled by Zionist militias during the 1948 Palestine War.
-Abu Obaida first emerged in 2002, representing the Qassam Brigades to the media and at press conferences.
+Huthayfa Samir Abdallah al-Kahlout was born in 1985 in Saudi Arabia.
+According to his brother Suhayb, their family, known as al-Kahlout, had Kurdish origin and settled around Ashkelon when it was captured by Saladin.
+Before the formation of Israel, his family lived in Ni'ilya, until they were expelled by Zionist militias during the 1948 Palestine War and arrived in Gaza.
+After the family left Saudi Arabia in 1998, he grew up in the Jabalia refugee camp in northern Gaza.
+Abu Obeida first emerged in 2002, representing the Qassam Brigades to the media and at press conferences.
 After the Israeli disengagement from Gaza in 2005, he was officially appointed the spokesman for Al-Qassam.

+In 2013, he graduated from the Islamic University of Gaza with a master's degree in Islamic studies.

+Career

+Abu Obeida made his first appearance in 2006, when he announced the capture of Israeli soldier Gilad Shalit.
+In 2014, he announced the capture of Oron Shaul, who was killed during the 2014 Gaza War and had his body held by Hamas until 2025.

-According to the United States, Abu Obaida had been the spokesman of the Qassam Brigades since at least 2007.
+According to the United States, Abu Obeida had been the spokesman of the Qassam Brigades since at least 2007.
 He only appeared wearing a red keffiyeh covering his face.

-In 2013, he graduated from the Islamic University of Gaza with a master's degree in Islamic studies.

-In 2014, Israeli media outlets released a photo, allegedly of Abu Obaida.
+In 2014, Israeli media outlets released a photo, allegedly of Abu Obeida.
 However, the validity of the photo and name were denied by the al-Qassam Brigades.

-In April 2024, United States Department of Treasury issued sanctions against Abu Obaida and re-asserted his identity as al-Kahlout.
+In April 2024, United States Department of Treasury issued sanctions against Abu Obeida and re-asserted his identity as al-Kahlout.

-Career

-Abu Obaida made his first appearance in 2006, when he announced the capture of Israeli soldier Gilad Shalit.
-In 2014, he announced the capture of Oron Shaul, who was killed during the 2014 Gaza War and had his body held by Hamas.